-We have teamed with with Evol Majers to distribute newly created homemade scarfs from our wonderful Prayer Shawl Ministry Group for homeless persons in our area!
+We have teamed with Sacred Spaces to distribute newly created homemade scarfs from our wonderful Prayer Shawl Ministry Group for homeless persons in our area!
 Our warm, made with love, scarfs will be going to those who need warmth the most!
 Please support this new ministry by donating materials or making a generous donation or joining the group and helping make wonderful strength-giving knitted items for those in need of some pastoral care!
-Join the group, or simply purchase a few scarfs and drop them off to our collection in the Betsy and Walter Diener Room this week.
+Join the group, or simply purchase a few scarfs and drop them off to our collection in the Betsy and Walter Diener Room this season!

 Laurel House offers supportive programs and services to those impacted by domestic violence.
 The Women of Saint Miriam support the women of Laurel House by collecting and donating personal items (underwear and toiletries for women and clothing and items for babies and children).
 These items provide dignity and support to help women and children build a safe, violence-free life.